nathan-smeal/cs7641/lessons/ml_p2_lesson_05_information_theory.md

 This measure is entropy.
 (Ignore robust compression for this though experiment)

+Shannon said entropy is the number of yes/no questions to get info.

 ## Sending a new Message

 Which message has more information?